 The SL (or identification as an AV)

-The identification credit (self-revealing), NRC-identified, or licensee-identified).
+The identification credit (self-revealing, NRC-identified, or licensee-identified).
 Note that this is not appropriate for AVs.

 The violation and whether it is an NCV, NOV, or AV.

+Typically, an NCV is a non-willful violation.
+The “NRC Enforcement Policy” provides criteria that may allow a noncompliance to be characterized as an NCV despite evidence of willfulness.
+The criteria, as outlined in “NRC Enforcement Policy” Section 2.3.2, must be met to consider this designation.
+The inspection report should include additional discussion to address these criteria before providing the standard conclusive language.
+For example: “Although this violation is willful, it was brought to the NRC’s attention by the licensee, it involved isolated acts of a low-level individual without management involvement, the violation was not caused by a lack of management oversight, and it was addressed by appropriate remedial action.
+Therefore, this non-repetitive, licensee-identified and corrected violation is being treated as a Non-Cited Violation, consistent with Section 2.3.2 of the ‘NRC Enforcement Policy.”

 07.02 Description .
 The description must describe the circumstances associated with the violation and include the supporting factual information that will be used to support the justifications used in the analysis and enforcement section determinations.
 Additionally, if the violation was determined to be NRC-identified because the inspector identified a previously unknown weakness in the licensee’s classification, evaluation, or corrective actions, the description should provide evidence that the licensee had identified the issue and had failed to properly classify, evaluate, and/or correct the problem.
 The description must include sufficient detail commensurate with the significance for the reader to understand the issue, evaluation of significance, and enforcement conclusions.
 Where applicable, the write-up should include a description of any positive licensee performance that mitigated a potential problem and influenced the significance.
 Most violations are based on relatively simple circumstances, can be described in less than one page and should rarely exceed two pages.
 Violations based on more-complex circumstances may merit more discussion.

+Short and (if applicable) long term corrective actions taken to restore compliance or ensure adequate safety.
+If the planned corrective action is still being evaluated, a sentence stating why continued noncompliance does not present an immediate safety or security concern.

+A reference to any licensee’s corrective action document number(s).

 07.03 Analysis .
 The level of detail must allow a knowledgeable reader to reconstruct the decision logic used to arrive at the final conclusion.
-The analysis must include the following:
+The analysis must include the following as applicable:

+Applicable More-than-Minor screening questions found in IMC 0616 Appendix B and the reason why that question was answered “yes” for the violation.
+Applicable Minor/More-than-Minor example (e.g.., Operations/Chemical Safety example 1a).
+Examples in “NRC Enforcement Policy” Section 6.0, “Violation Examples,” aligning with SL-I through SL-IV violations, if applicable.